silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 ## Install with Composer

-Once you've got your project up and running, add PHPUnit to your composer.json (in your project root) as a package required for development (note that SilverStripe is not compatible with PHPUnit 4).
-Example below:
+Once you've got your project up and running, open a terminal and cd to your project root.

-	{
-		"name": "silverstripe/installer",
-		"description": "The SilverStripe Framework Installer",
-		"require": {
-			"php": ">=5.3.2",
-			"silverstripe/cms": "~3.1@stable",
-			"silverstripe/framework": "~3.1@stable",
-			"silverstripe-themes/simple": "*"
-		},
-		"require-dev": {
-			"phpunit/PHPUnit": "~3.5@stable"
-		},
-		"config": {
-			"process-timeout": 600
-		},
-		"minimum-stability": "dev"
-	}

-In the terminal cd to your project root and install the required components to run unit tests:

-	composer update --dev
+	composer require --dev "phpunit/phpunit:3.7.*@stable"

-This will install (among other things) the [PHPUnit](http://www.phpunit.de/) dependency, which is the framework we're building our unit tests on.
+This will install [PHPUnit](http://www.phpunit.de/) dependency, which is the framework we're building our unit tests on.
 Composer installs it alongside the required PHP classes into the `vendor/bin/` directory.

 Open a browser at `http://localhost/dev/tests` to see a list of available tests.
 Run a test to ensure the installation is complete.